Jill Vedder

 Jill Kristin Vedder (née McCormick; born November 11, 1977) is an American philanthropist, activist, and former fashion model.
-She is the co-founder and Vice-Chairman of the EB Research Partnership, a non-profit organization dedicated to finding a cure for the genetic skin disorder Epidermolysis Bullosa.
-Vedder is also an ambassador for Global Citizen and the Vitalogy Foundation.
+She is the co-founder and vice chairman of EB Research Partnership, a non-profit organization dedicated to finding a cure for the genetic skin disorder epidermolysis bullosa.
+She is also an ambassador for Global Citizen and the Vitalogy Foundation.

-Early life and career
+Early life

-McCormick was born in Los Angeles, California, to Bud and Amy McCormick.
+McCormick was born in Inglewood, California, to Bud and Amy McCormick.
 She has five sisters.

+Career

+Model

-At 15, McCormick relocated with her family to Bradenton, Florida, and was immediately accepted into the Elite Models Miami Division.
+At 15, McCormick relocated with her family to Bradenton, Florida, and was immediately accepted into the Elite Models' Miami Division.
 She attended Mira Costa High School in Manhattan Beach, California, and graduated from Manatee High School in Bradenton in 1995.

 In 1996, McCormick was one of the 15 finalists in the Elite Model Look of the Year contest, and moved to Paris to continue her modeling career.
 McCormick then left Elite Model for the Champagne Trott Management agency.
 She has appeared in many magazines, such as Vogue, Elle, Marie Claire, Cosmopolitan (UK and US) and Harper's Bazaar.